When should you buy gold?

 While making huge investment returns sounds appealing, owning physical gold is primarily about buying security and protection.
 It offers investors the comfort of owning a physical asset with intrinsic value rather than paper investments that can diminish in value overnight.

-Gold acts as an insurance policy to shelter your money from inflation and can increase in value when all your other assets fall.
+Gold acts as an insurance policy to shelter your money when all your other assets fall.
+Owning some gold before the next big market event is far more cost effective than adding gold to your portfolio afterwards.

 Insider Tip: